Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Background

 \subsection{Linear Temporal Logic}

-Given a set of atomic propositions $\mathcal{AP}$, i.e., Boolean statements over system variables, and the state $s$ of a system, i.e., a specific valuation of the system variables, we say that \textit{$s$ satisfies $p$}, written $s \models p$, with $p \in AP$, if $p$ is $\textit{true}$ at state $s$.
-We can construct LTL formulas over $\mathcal{AP}$ according to the following recursive grammar:
+Given a set of atomic propositions $\mathcal{AP}$, which are Boolean statements over system variables, we define the satisfaction of a proposition $p \in \mathcal{AP}$ by a state $s$ of a system (a specific valuation of the system variables) as $s \models p$, if $p$ is \textit{true} in state $s$.
+LTL formulas over $\mathcal{AP}$ are constructed using the following grammar: